CSEmbree/makemain/README.md

 # Notes

 makemain was written in C for practice and lower level control.
+Works in Bash.